seanwhite674/FinalYearProject/README.md

 This is a brief summary of my Undergraduate Thesis.
 The paper is available to read in the repository above.

 ## Explaining This Repository:
-- In 1D_Toyproblem I learned the basics of Gaussian Process Regression
-- In Final_Model_Code folder there exists:
-    - Training_CrossValidated_32GPRS where each of the 32 different GPR models is trained on 90% of the data but using 10 fold cross validation (Trained on each Fold)
-    - Ranking_All32_Models from the cross validation and choosing top 8
+├── 1D_ToyProblem/
+│   └── Introductory GPR examples (learning fundamentals) │
+├── Final_Model_Code/
+│   ├── Training_CrossValidated_32GPRs/     → 32 GPR models trained using 10-fold cross-validation (on 90% of data)
+│   ├── Ranking_All32_Models/                → Ranks models based on cross-validation metrics and selects the top 8
-    - Testing_Best8Models testing the best 8 models on the remaining unseen 10% of the data
+│   └── Testing_Best8Models/                 → Evaluates the 8 best models on the unseen 10% test set

 ## Overview
 This project explores how **Gaussian Process Regression (GPR)** can be used to efficiently predict **waveform mismatches** between analytical gravitational wave (GW) models and **Numerical Relativity (NR)** simulations.
 NR simulations are the gold standard for generating GW waveforms but are computationally costly.
 By training GPR models on a limited set of NR-informed mismatches, this project builds a **surrogate model** that generalizes across the binary black hole parameter space, reducing the need for new NR runs while maintaining high predictive accuracy.